temporalio/web/CONTRIBUTING.md

-# Developing Cadence's Web UI
+# Developing Temporal's Web UI

-This doc is intended for contributors to `cadence-web`
+This doc is intended for contributors to `temporal-web`

-**Note:** All contributors will be asked to sign [Uber Contributor License Agreement](http://t.uber.com/cla) during the PR process.
+**Note:** All contributors will be asked to sign [Uber Contributor License Agreement](http://t.temporalio.com/cla) during the PR process.

 ## Development Environment

 Node.js.
-Check [package.json](https://github.com/uber/cadence-web/blob/master/package.json) for the current version required.
+Check [package.json](https://github.com/temporalio/temporal-web/blob/master/package.json) for the current version required.
 We recommend using [nvm](https://github.com/creationix/nvm) to manage your versions.

-You also need to run [cadence-server](https://github.com/uber/cadence) locally or have access to a cadence environment to talk to.
+You also need to run [temporal-server](https://github.com/temporalio/temporal) locally or have access to a temporal environment to talk to.

 ## Working with the source code